0xShadowByte/O365/README.md

 https://www.microsoft.com/en-us/microsoft-365/business/microsoft-365-business-standard-one-month-trial

-## Task I. Office 365 Tenant Setup:
+## Task I. Office 365 Tenant Setup

 Sign up for a Microsoft 365 Business or Education trial.
 Set up the tenant with your domain name (if you have one) or use the default domain.
 Configure the basic tenant settings (language, region, etc.).